South Carolina R&D Tax Credit

 How does the SC credit interact with federal amended returns?

-When amending prior-year federal returns to claim R&D credits, we simultaneously prepare the SC state credit documentation for the same tax years.
-Your CPA receives coordinated filing support for both.
+When prior-year federal returns are being amended to claim R&D credits, we prepare the SC state credit documentation for the same tax years alongside the federal study.
+Your CPA receives coordinated study materials and filing support for both.

 What industries qualify in South Carolina?